mikestowe/RAMLbook/RAML Book.md

 The following sections explain each in more detail.

 ###Basic Auth
 The "Basic Authentication" authorization is based on the model that the client must authenticate itself with a user-ID and a password.
+The client sends both information as uncrypted base64 encoded text and therefore should only be used with HTTPS, otherwise the password can be easily captured and reused.

-The following examples shows how to define a Basic Authentication security scheme:
+The following examples shows how to define a Basic Authentication security scheme in RAML:

 ```yaml
 #%RAML 1.0